kamaludu/bash4llm/PROVIDERS.md

 ## 3. Provider Interface

-The Bash4LLM core interacts with providers through dedicated functions.
-To be considered valid by the interface validator, a provider **must implement the two main functions** (non-streaming), while streaming and model refreshing functions are treated as optional integrations.
+The core of Bash4LLM interacts with providers through dedicated functions.
+To be considered valid by the interface validator, a provider **must implement the two main functions** (non-streaming), while the streaming and model refresh functions are considered optional integrations.

 ---